UMich-BipedLab/docker_images/cvo_gpu/README.md

 ## CVO
 This docker file sets up the environment for CVO.
 It aims at installing all non-conflicting related softwares, and encourages download-and-run.
+We use Nvidia-Docker 2

 ### How to build the docker image from `Dockerfile`?